Jumbo Loan vs. Conventional Loan: What You Need to Know

 Conventional Mortgages

-Conventional Mortgages, on the other hand, offer a more accessible route for most homebuyers.
-These loans usually require a minimum credit score of 620 or above, which is established by Fannie Mae1.
 Depending on the loan, a down payment as low as 3% of the home purchase price can secure a conventional loan.
 Unlike jumbo loans, conventional mortgages conform to the loan limits set by federal housing agencies and are therefore available to a broader range of borrowers.

 You Might Also Like:

-Conventional vs. Jumbo Mortgages Comparison
+Comparison: Conventional vs. Jumbo Mortgages

 When comparing conventional and jumbo mortgages, you must examine several factors to determine what is the best fit for your financial situation.